IBMStreams/streamsx.eval_predicate/README.md

 2. This new eval_predicate function allows the user defined rule expression to access nested tuple attributes.

-3. This new eval_predicate function allows the user defined rule expression to have operation verbs such as contains, startsWith, endsWith, notContains, notStartsWith, notEndsWith, in, containsCI, startsWithCI, endsWithCI, notContainsCI, notStartsWithCI, notEndsWithCI, inCI, sizeEQ, sizeNE, sizeLT, sizeLE, sizeGT, sizeGE.
+3. This new eval_predicate function allows the user defined rule expression to have operation verbs such as contains, startsWith, endsWith, notContains, notStartsWith, notEndsWith, in, containsCI, startsWithCI, endsWithCI, notContainsCI, notStartsWithCI, notEndsWithCI, inCI, equalsCI, notEqualsCI, sizeEQ, sizeNE, sizeLT, sizeLE, sizeGT, sizeGE.

 4. This new eval_predicate function supports the following operations inside the rule.